EduardoZepeda/coffee-bytes-hugo/content/posts/fine-tuning-de-un-modelo-de-inteligencia-artificial/index.en.md

 Here are some resources about fine-tuning:

+I borrowed this [notebook because it was the only one that worked and modified accodringly](https://github.com/brevdev/notebooks/blob/main/mistral-finetune-own-data.ipynb), you can thank brevdev for it.

 I loved this resource for understanding the [general steps to fine-tuning an LLM](https://www.datacamp.com/tutorial/fine-tuning-large-language-models).

 The [notebook that I used to fine-tune](https://www.kaggle.com/code/eduardomzepeda/fine-tuning-mistral-7b-with-linkedin-job-posting#?) the model is here and you can check it.